lihanan99/OpenBillingSystem/README.md

 OpenBillingSystem
 =================

-With the permission of my former supervisor, I'm allowed to work on the billing system & implement the code of what I learned in the past intern experience as a open project.
+With the permission of my former supervisor, I'm allowed to work on the billing system & implement the code of what I learned in the past intern experience as an open project.

 This is a on going project.
 There are 3 Big part of the system: